 Planning Your Trip

 One thing we all ask ourselves is how do I bring my pet on vacation or for family visits.
-If you’re staying in hotels you may want to look at this website.
+If you’re staying in hotels in Canada, you may want to look at this website.
 Its called Pets Can Stay.
 Traveling with your pet takes planning.